+n.
 Selection of Entity and Business Restructuring.
 The Act raises new factors in the selection of entity decision for businesses and may lead to business restructuring efforts to make maximum use of the new §199A deduction for qualified business income.
-These issues include whether the entity should be structured as a C corporation (to take advantage of the lower tax rate on current income, but realizing that a subsequent dividend tax applies as dividends are withdrawn by shareholders), and whether a business in a "specified service" industry taxed as a pass-through entity should be divided so that a separate firm would provide ancillary administrative support (such as secretarial services, accounting, document management, information technology support, etc.) that would charge the "specified service" company for its support services, hoping that the business income of the support entity would qualify for the §199A deduction.
-See Avi-Yonah, Batchelder, Fleming, Gamage, Glogower, Hemel, Kamin, Kane, Kysar, Miller, Shanske, Shaviro, & Viswanathan, The Games They Will Play: An Update on the Conference Committee Tax Bill (December 22, 2017) (excellent discussion of specific strategies including "cracking" and "packing" strategies for specified service companies).
+These issues include whether the entity should be structured as a C corporation (to take advantage of the lower tax rate on current income, but realizing that a subsequent dividend tax applies as dividends are withdrawn by shareholders), and whether a business in a "specified service" industry taxed as a pass-through entity should be divided so that a separate firm, having less than 50% common ownership, would provide ancillary administrative support (such as secretarial services, accounting, document management, information technology support, etc.) that would charge the "specified service" company for its support services.
+See Item 2.f.(10)(d) for a discussion of the provisions in the §199A proposed regulations that strive to minimize "cracking and packing" strategies for specified service companies

 A common issue for real estate owners as well as other owners of multiple investment vehicles is that owners often have the various investments in separate entities owned by a holding company, and the holding company or a separate management company provides operational services for the various entities.
 Each separate business is considered separately for purposes of the §199A deduction, but each separate business does not have wages (because all of the services are provided by the holding company or management company).
-Perhaps a management agreement with each separate entity could be structured so that each entity bears a portion of the wages paid to employees.
+The §199A proposed regulations include a taxpayer-friendly provision recognizing that wages paid by a management company in this context could be allocated among the underlying businesses.
+See Item 2.f.(7)(b) for a discussion of Prop.
+Reg. §1.199A-2(b)(2)(ii).
+Alternatively, a management agreement with each separate entity could be structured so that each entity directly bears a portion of the wages paid to employees.
 Cf. Lender Management LLC et al. v.
 Commissioner, T.C.
 Memo.
-2017-246 (LLC providing investment management and financial planning services to various other family entities in return for profits interest entitled to §162 deductions for expenses as a trade or business).
+2017-246 (LLC providing investment management and financial planning services to various other family entities in return for profits interest entitled to \$162 deductions for expenses as a trade or business).

+o.
 Non-Grantor Trusts for Income Tax Savings; Multiple Trusts.
 The increased gift tax exclusion amount may afford the practical ability for some clients to fund nongrantor trusts for income shifting purposes and for other income tax reasons.
 See Blattmachr, Shenkman & Gans, Use Trusts to Bypass Limit on State and Local Tax Deduction, EST. PL.
 (April 2018).
-The non-grantor trusts may be helpful for various purposes, including (i) to take advantage of the separate \$10,000 SALT deduction limit that would be available to each trust, (ii) to have separate taxpayers with qualified business income that are below the \$157,500 taxable income threshold to qualify for the exceptions to the wage limitation and specified service company rules for the §199A deduction, (iii) to make deductible charitable contributions (if the client could not otherwise use charitable deductions because of the standard deduction), (iv) to take advantage of the qualified small business stock 100% gain exclusion for up to \$10 million of gains (see Item 19.b below), and (v) for state income tax savings purposes.
-The separate trusts should have different primary beneficiaries because the trusts would be subject to the anti-abuse provisions for multiple trusts under §643(f) for trusts having substantially the same grantors and primary beneficiaries if the principal purpose of the trusts is to avoid income tax.
-However, §643(f) applies
+The non-grantor trusts may be helpful for various purposes, including (i) to take advantage of the separate \$10,000 SALT deduction limit that would be available to each trust, (ii) to have separate taxpayers with qualified business income that are below the \$157,500 taxable income threshold to qualify for the exceptions to the wage limitation and specified service company rules for the \$199A deduction, (iii) to make deductible charitable contributions (if the client could not otherwise use charitable deductions because of the standard deduction), (iv) to take advantage of the qualified small business stock 100% gain exclusion for up to \$10 million of gains (see Item 19.b below), and (v) for state income tax savings purposes.